Modern Overhead

 This section starts with a reflection from Balaji S. Srinivasan (45), a tech entrepreneur with a solid reputation in Silicon Valley, born in New York to Indian parents.

 In 2013, he gave a course at Stanford on how to build startups.
-It was part of a broader initiative shaped as a practical extension of polarizing Peter Thiel’s original CS183 class.
+It was part of a broader initiative shaped as a practical extension of highly controversial Peter Thiel’s original CS183 class.

 He claimed that most small businesses are not companies — they are traps.
 They promise freedom, but deliver fragility.
 No scale.
 No leverage.
 No safety net.
 Just exposure.